johannschopplich/toon/SPEC.md

   - Or matches /^0\d+$/ (leading-zero decimals such as "05").
 - It contains a colon (:), double quote ("), or backslash (\).
 - It contains brackets or braces ([, ], {, }).
-- It contains control characters such as newline, carriage return, or tab.
+- It contains control characters: newline, carriage return, or tab.
 - It contains the active delimiter (comma, tab, or pipe).
-- It starts with a hyphen (-), to avoid ambiguity with list markers.
+- It equals "-" or starts with "- " (hyphen + space).

-If none of the conditions above apply, the string MAY be emitted without quotes.
+Otherwise, the string MAY be emitted without quotes.
 Unicode, emoji, and strings with internal (non-leading/trailing) spaces are safe unquoted provided they do not violate the conditions.

-6.3 Key Encoding (Encoding)
+### 7.3 Key Encoding (Encoding)

 Object keys and tabular field names:
-- MAY be unquoted only if they match the pattern: ^[A-Za-z_][\w.]*$.
+- MAY be unquoted only if they match: ^[A-Za-z_][\w.]*$.
-- Otherwise, they MUST be quoted using the escaping rules above.
+- Otherwise, they MUST be quoted and escaped per Section 7.1.

-Note: Keys containing spaces, punctuation (e.g., colon, pipe, hyphen), or starting with a digit MUST be quoted.

-6.4 Decoding Rules for Strings and Keys (Decoding)
+### 7.4 Decoding Rules for Strings and Keys (Decoding)

-- Quoted strings and keys MUST be unescaped using only the five escapes in 6.1.
-Any other escape MUST error.
+- Quoted strings and keys MUST be unescaped using only the five escapes in Section 7.1; any other escape MUST error.
 Quoted primitives remain strings.
 - Unquoted values:
   - true/false/null → boolean/null
-  - Numeric tokens → numbers (with the leading-zero rule from 3A)
+  - Numeric tokens → numbers (with the leading-zero rule in Section 4)
   - Otherwise → strings
 - Keys (quoted or unquoted) MUST be followed by ":"; missing colon MUST error.

-## 7. Array Headers

-General header syntax:

-- Without key (root arrays): [<marker?>N<delim?>]:
-- With key: key[<marker?>N<delim?>]:
-- With tabular fields: key[<marker?>N<delim?>]{field1<delim>field2}:

-Where:
-- N is the array length (non-negative integer).
-- <marker?> is optional "#" when the length marker option is enabled (Section 13).
-- <delim?> is:
-  - Absent when the delimiter is comma.
-  - Present and equal to the active delimiter when the delimiter is tab or pipe.
-- Field names within braces are separated by the active delimiter and encoded using key rules (Section 6.3).
-- Every header line MUST end with a colon.

-Spacing:
-- When an inline list of values follows a header on the same line (non-empty primitive arrays), there MUST be exactly one space after the colon before the first value.
-- Otherwise, no trailing space follows the colon on the header line.

-Decoding requirements:
-- The bracket segment "[ … ]" MUST parse as a non-negative integer length.
-If present, a trailing tab or pipe inside the brackets selects the active delimiter for the header; otherwise comma is the active delimiter.
-- An optional "#" MAY precede the length and MUST be ignored semantically.
-- If a brace-enclosed fields segment "{ … }" is present, field names MUST be parsed using the active delimiter, and quoted field names MUST be unescaped per Section 6.1.
-- A colon MUST follow the bracket (and fields) segment; missing colon MUST error.
-- Inline values, if present on the same line, are split using the header’s active delimiter.

-## 8. Primitive Encoding
+## 8. Objects

-- null: literal null.
-- boolean: true or false (lowercase).
-- number:
-  - Finite: base-10 non-exponential representation, preserving sign except -0 normalized to 0.
-  - Non-finite (NaN, ±Infinity): treated as null via normalization (Section 3).
-- string: encoded per Section 6 with delimiter-aware quoting.

-Decoding note:
-- Primitive tokens are interpreted per Section 3A (quoted → string; unquoted → boolean/null/number/string with leading-zero rule).

-## 9. Object Syntax

 - Encoding:
   - Primitive fields: key: value (single space after colon).
-  - Nested or empty objects: key: on its own line; if non-empty, nested fields appear at one more indentation level.
+  - Nested or empty objects: key: on its own line.
+If non-empty, nested fields appear at depth +1.
-  - Key order: Implementations MUST preserve the encounter order when emitting fields.
+  - Key order: Implementations MUST preserve encounter order when emitting fields.
-  - An empty object at the root results in an empty document (no lines).
+  - An empty object at the root yields an empty document (no lines).
 - Decoding:
   - A line "key:" with nothing after the colon at depth d opens an object; subsequent lines at depth > d belong to that object until the depth decreases to ≤ d.
-  - Lines with "key: value" at the same depth are sibling fields.
+  - Lines "key: value" at the same depth are sibling fields.
-  - Missing colon after a key (quoted or unquoted) MUST error.
+  - Missing colon after a key MUST error.
-  - Quoted keys MUST be followed immediately by ":"; missing colon MUST error.

-## 10. Arrays
+## 9. Arrays

-10.1 Primitive Arrays (Inline)
+### 9.1 Primitive Arrays (Inline)

 - Encoding:
-  - Non-empty arrays: key[N<delim?>]: v1<delim>v2<delim>… where each vi is encoded as a primitive (Section 8) with delimiter-aware quoting (Section 6).
+  - Non-empty arrays: key[N<delim?>]: v1<delim>v2<delim>… where each vi is encoded as a primitive (Section 7) with delimiter-aware quoting.
   - Empty arrays: key[0<delim?>]: (no values following).
-  - Root arrays use the same rules without a key: [N<delim?>]: v1<delim>…
+  - Root arrays: [N<delim?>]: v1<delim>…
 - Decoding:
-  - Inline arrays are split using the active delimiter declared by the header; non-active delimiters MUST NOT split values.
+  - Split using the active delimiter declared by the header; non-active delimiters MUST NOT split values.
   - In strict mode, the number of decoded values MUST equal N; otherwise error.

-10.2 Arrays of Arrays (Primitives Only) — Expanded List
+### 9.2 Arrays of Arrays (Primitives Only) — Expanded List

 - Encoding:
   - Parent header: key[N<delim?>]: on its own line.